vekatze/neut/book/src/terms.md

 ### Semantics

 If the content of a variable `x` is an immediate value, `x` is compiled into the name of a register that stores the immediate.
-Otherwise, `x` is compiled into a pointer to the content.
+Otherwise, `x` is compiled into the name of a register that stores a pointer to the content.

 ### Type